Guided Nature Walks Resume at The Park

 More information HERE.

-Association (AMIA) is a non-profit association cooperating with the State of California Department of Parks and Recreation
+The Anderson Marsh Interpretive Association (AMIA) is a non-profit association cooperating with the State of California Department of Parks and Recreation

 The Park is located at the southeast corner of Clear Lake, at the formation of Cache Creek, on Hwy 53 between the Cities of Lower Lake and Clearlake, in Lake County, California.
 Clear Lake is the largest natural lake wholly within the borders of California.
 Consisting of 1065 acres, the Park includes 540 acres of mainly aquatic tule marsh classified as a Natural Preserve that provides valuable wildlife habitat and one of the largest Great Blue Heron Rookeries on Clear Lake.
 The Park contains archeological sites of the Southeastern Pomo that are at least 10,000 years old, as well as a 19th Century Ranch House and Barn complex built by the first European settlers on the land.
 There are hiking and boating trails that allow the visitor to experience several protected habitats within the Park, including freshwater marsh, oak woodland, grasslands and riparian woodland.